Kaifi1199/Lab-3-HomeTask/Readme.md

 Debouncing can be handled using:
 1. Hardware solutions – Adding a capacitor (RC circuit) or using Schmitt trigger circuits.
 2. Software solutions – Implementing a debounce delay in code using timers or software filters.

+# Why Do We Use Interrupts
+Interrupts are used in microcontrollers, processors, and embedded systems to efficiently handle events without constantly checking for them.
+Instead of the CPU continuously polling for an event (which wastes processing power), an interrupt signals the CPU only when needed, allowing it to respond quickly.

+Key Reasons:-
+1. Faster Response to Events
+2. CPU Efficiency & Power Saving
+3. Real-Time Processing
+4. Avoids Polling
+5. Multitasking Support

+# How does interrupt lower the processing cost of the micro-controller?
+Interrupts reduce processing costs by eliminating polling (busy-waiting), allowing the microcontroller (MCU) to perform other tasks or enter low-power mode until an event occurs.